mfathy/airlines-booking-android/README.md

     ```
     git clone https://github.com/mfathy/AirlinesBook.git
     ```
-1. Open **Android studio**, Select File | Open... and point to the the project, wait until the project syncs and builds successfully.
+2. Open **Android studio**, Select File | Open... and point to the the project, wait until the project syncs and builds successfully.
+3. Get access to lufthansa api from this guide >> https://developer.lufthansa.com/docs/read/api_basics/Getting_Started
-1. Run the project using Android studio.
+3. Run the project using Android studio.

 ## DISCUSSION